allenai/rslearn/docs/DatasetConfig.md

 Under WITHIN time mode, the order of the items is based on the ordering provided by the data source.
 Some data sources provide options to, say, sort items by cloud cover.

-Under BEFORE or AFTER time mode, the ordering from the data source is overwritten by the temporal proximity to the window.
+Under BEFORE or AFTER time mode, the ordering from the data source is overwritten.

 ### Time Offset